 Easy Frugal Meals

 When seeking out frugal meal recipes, I always take into account how easy it will be to make in my kitchen.
-Cheap, frugal meals can lose their luster if it takes hours of preparation, requires tedious steps or a long list of ingredients.
+Cheap, frugal meals can lose their luster if it takes hours of food preparation, requires tedious steps or a long list of ingredients.
 Time is valuable, so opting for frugal easy meals works best for me and removes any urge to eat out.

 Looking for a frugal cookbook?
 The Frugal Gourmet is a classic!